Solution Architecture

 Existing-system integrationAPI / file / event

-Auth platformUse existing SSO (Single Sign-On — one auth across multiple services) / build new
+Auth platformUse existing SSO / build new

 Data managementNew DB / shared with existing